cdeboever3/deboever-sf3b1-2015/README.md

 This git repository holds IPython notebooks and code needed to replicate the study.
 Additional data are available from Figshare [XXX URL] and must be downloaded before attempting to replicate the study.
-After cloning this Github repository, you can use the XXX notebook to download the data from Figshare.
+After cloning this Github repository, you can use the `figshare_download` notebook to download the data from Figshare.

 ### Overview